opea-project/GenAIInfra/helm-charts/HPA.md

 Why HPA is opt-in:

+- Top level chart name needs to match Prometheus metric naming conventions, because it works as metric name prefix (with dashes convertted to underscores).
 - Enabling (top level) chart `horizontalPodAutoscaler` option will _overwrite_ cluster's current `PrometheusAdapter` configuration with its own custom metrics configuration.
   Take copy of the existing `configMap` before install, if that matters: